Abortion methods in the second trimester

 - Performed by surgical extraction.

-- Requires a procedure room, a D&E-trained provider, skilled staff, and local/moderate sedation.
+- Requires an operating room, a D&E-trained provider, skilled staff, and local/moderate sedation.

 - Short-term analgesics and/or anesthesia provided before and during the procedure.

-- Likely will not provide an intact fetus for viewing/holding and may limit autopsy results.
+- Likely will not provide an intact fetus.

 - Cremation and burial may be offered.